-Flooding affects flat lying areas, areas confined to drainage channels and flood plains.
-All the turbines are located on flat hill tops where water ponding is a possibility.
-Stormwater management is recommended at all flat areas to facilitate water run-off and to alleviate the possibility of standing water at the positions of foundations.
+Flooding affects flat lying areas, areas confined to drained channels and flood plains.
+The Dwaalspruit River at the southern border of the site river passes through the far west and far east sections of the site which can pose potential problems during wet periods especially in areas where shallow rock or clay is present.
+Water management is recommended on all flat areas on site to facilitate water run-off and to alleviate the possibility of standing water at the foundation positions.

-5.3 SLOPE STABILITY
+6.3 SLOPE STABILITY